opf/openproject/docs/release-notes/14-1-0/README.md

 ### Possibility to hide attachments in the Files tab

 Admins now are able to hide the attachment section in the Files tab.
-This setting can be made at project level and is particularly useful for projects where users should only upload files via external storage, e.g. Nextcloud.
+This setting can be changed at a project level and is particularly useful for projects where users should only upload files via external storage, e.g. Nextcloud.

 ### Custom fields of the type Link (URL)